 Brass kitchen hardware is one of the most versatile and common kitchen hardware options on the market.
 While gold and silver have been trending in the past, brass kitchen hardware is trending today.

-The reason for this is because brass is sturdy, affordable, and is naturally a warm color.
+The reason for this is that brass is sturdy, affordable, and naturally a warm color.
 But how much else is there to know?
 This complete guide will cover everything from cleaning brass to the best brass kitchen hardware you can buy.

 Before we get started, let’s take a look at some gorgeous kitchens that use brass kitchen hardware.
 This will give you an idea of how to use brass hardware and how it will look in your kitchen.
 Who knows, maybe you’ll create an entire vision of your future kitchen.

 Blue and White Kitchen

 This blue and white kitchen is gorgeous.
 The combo of blue and white is extremely popular in kitchens, but it’s usually done with silver hardware.
 In this case, we see brass hardware which adds a warmness to the kitchen.